DataONEorg/dataone-web/content/plus/_index.md

         size: small
         style: secondary
         template: icon
 - template: section
   type: default
+  title: Customized to match your project
+  intro:
+  blocks:
+  - template: image
+    src: uploads/portals-branding.png
+    alttext: FAIR metrcis report
+    title: FAIR metrcis report
+  - template: columns
+    num_cols: 3
+    columns:
+    - template: feature-simple
+      headline: Your branding
+      text: Customize your portal with the colors, logos, and images that reflect your project
+      headline_link: /features/branding
+    - template: feature-simple
+      headline: Your content
+      text: Your portal pages can include visualizations of your research, a list of your team members, and any other custom content
+      headline_link: /features/portal-content
+    - template: feature-simple
+      headline: Your supporters
+      text: Acknowledge the people and organizations that support your project by adding their logos to your portal
+- template: section
+  type: default
   title: See what others are doing with DataONE Plus portals